ibi/wf-extension-tutorial/README.md

 #### 3.1.1: Adding tooltips using CSS classes
 **Overview***
-In this section, the file com.ibi.d3_bar_chart_311.js will be used as reference to explain adding a standard WebFOCUS® tooltip.
+In this section, the file com.ibi.d3_bar_chart_311.js will be used as reference to explain adding a standard WebFOCUS<sup>®</sup> tooltip.

-To use WebFOCUS® generated tooltips, you need to be able to add classes to elements that are bound to data.
+To use WebFOCUS<sup>®</sup> generated tooltips, you need to be able to add classes to elements that are bound to data.
 For the d3_simple_bar chart, the bars were generated based on the dataset so data-diven tooltips should show when a user puts their mouse over it.

 Other examples of chart elements that are data bound and useful to have tooltips: